yash-1104github/MyContacts/README.md

 ## MyContact

 Welcome to the MyContact - Mobile Application!
-This project is a simple yet effective, built with HTML,CSS,JavaScript,React and Vite and Firebase
+This project is a simple yet effective, built with HTML,TailwindCSS,JavaScript,React

 Live  Demo: